arenekosreal/deepin-KernelConfig/README.md

 ## What is this?
 Just a config file for compiling kernel 5.x on deepin ,a popular linux GNU version in China.
 ## What should I do?
-Download the file named `.config` ,and put it in the root directory of your kernel source code, finally, start compiling normally.
+Download the file named `.config` in this repository, and put it in the root directory of your kernel source code, finally, start compiling normally.
 ## How to compile a Linux Kernel?
 It is not easy for a beginner to try to compile a Linux Kernel.
 What I suggest is that you should at least know how to use Terminal.
 Then, do these things:
 - Prepare at least 25 GB space for compiling source code.